V.S. Pritchett Short Story Prize

 The 2019 Prize

-We are grateful to ALCS for supporting the prize, to Prospect Magazine for publishing the winning entry online and to ALCS for supporting the prize-giving event.
+We are grateful to to Prospect Magazine for publishing the winning entry online and to ALCS for supporting the prize-giving event and to Faber &Faber for hosting it.

 Past recipients (click the links to read the story on Prospect Magazine)